duke-libraries/rdr/README.md

 15. The application should now be running at [localhost:3000](http://localhost:3000).
 You can try to do some things like [creating a new user account](http://localhost:3000/users/sign_up?locale=en) and [depositing an object](http://localhost:3000/concern/works/new?locale=en)

-    *Note that if you would like to give your user account admin rights, you'll need to edit the config/role_map.yml file.
-Create a new role type under the development section at the top named 'admin:' and add the user account you created under it as '- email@address.com'*
+    *Note that if you would like to give your user account admin rights, you'll need follow the [instructions below](#3212018----changes-to-role-management)

 ### Shut down the application